 1) To know why something happened

-Numbers may be credible to understand what is happening but often fails to show why it happens and that’s when hiring freelance OLAP developers can help.
+Numbers may be credible to understand what is happening but often fail to show why it happens and that’s when hiring freelance OLAP developers can help.
 For example, the sales have dropped up to 15% from a month ago but you operated normally.
 It turns out, it’s because your competitors have released something new.
 In this case, you can use qualitative data to find out why your customers prefer the competitors to yours.

 2) To know how to do something